soohyuk-cho/ppr106a/about/index.md

 (2) post-hit forecast updates for fine-grained planning.

-## Introduction
+## About Ping Pong Robotics (PPR) Project
 <img style="float: right; margin: 0px 0px 15px 15px;" src="../assets/img/robot-zero-config.png"/>

 Navigating high-speed environments presents a significant challenge for robots, especially in tasks like ping pong where predicting the trajectory of a fast-moving ball is crucial for timely responses.
+This PPR project is fascinating as it delves into the challenges of controlling a robot in a high-speed environment, specifically intercepting a swiftly moving ping pong ball.
+Predicting the trajectory of the ball before and after impact demands precision in interpreting visual cues and making split-second decisions for effective robot responses.
+We're tackling the complexities of real-time prediction and response to fast movements, using computer vision to track the ball and refining our calculations with post-hit data.
+Developing a custom Jacobian controller and implementing a Visual Servoing Algorithm highlights our need for sophisticated control systems adaptable to dynamic scenarios.
+Our ultimate goal—to employ a KUKA manipulator not just to intercept but also return a high-speed hit—underscores the comprehensive nature of this challenge, demanding seamless coordination between perception, prediction, and action.

 Our focus is on developing a system that uses visual cues from the game to predict future movements, helping a ping-pong-playing robot anticipate actions better despite uncertainties.
 With a good combination of visual modeling, prediction, and a control system that leverages these cues, we tried to simulate a robot so that it can make proper contact with the ping pong ball coming in with a high enough speed.

+The applications of our work span beyond the realm of ping pong.
+The technology and methodologies we're developing hold promise in various real-world robotics applications.
+Numerous subfields of robotics that require precise object interception or manipulation in high-speed environments, such as manufacturing assembly lines dealing with swiftly moving components or automated quality control systems, could significantly benefit from our predictive and adaptive capabilities.
+Moreover, fields like sports training or rehabilitation robotics, emphasizing hand-eye coordination and precise motor control, stand to gain from the techniques we're refining through this project.
+Overall, our fusion of predictive modeling, computer vision, and adaptable control systems opens doors to enhancing robot performance in diverse scenarios where rapid and accurate decision-making is paramount.

 ## High-level Goals